 With so many possible spreadsheet uses to optimize your business, it’s important to have a powerful tool to manage these projects.
-At Hive, we just launched Table View, a spreadsheet layout where your actions are organized in a list of rows.
+At Hive, we love organizing our work in Table View, a spreadsheet layout where your actions are organized in a list of rows.
 Simply click to edit any field, and you can filter by multiple fields (i.e. label, assignee, and even custom fields) to hone in on specific actions.
 It’s great for projects where you have a lot of data that you want to be able to rearrange quickly.

 Unlike traditional spreadsheet uses, Table View’s features allow you to plan, communicate, execute, and monitor your project from start to finish.
 You can receive robust analytics on the project status, notify the team immediately of any changes, and easily view your project in a calendar, gantt chart, or kanban board.